xmuSistone/AndroidPileLayout/README.md

 An abnormal horizontal ListView-like pile layout.

 ### captured images
-The following captured pictures were recorded earlier, since the source code and the outputted-apk has changed some parameters, and you will have a different UI when you directly run the code or install the apk file.
+The following pictures were captured earlier.
+Since the source code and the outputted-apk have changed some params, you will have a different UI when you directly run the code or install the apk file.
 Hope there has no confusions later.  <br><br>
 <img src="capture/capture1.gif" width="360" height="645"/> <img src="capture/capture2.gif" width="360" height="645"/>

 ### design